NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 where `ngen` is the executable we built in the [Building the Executable](#build-the-executable) section.
 All other terms have been discussed above in details.
 With the current existing realization config files, the above jobs run 10 day simulation time on CONUS scale.

 Be ware that the above commands will generate over a million output files associated with catchment and nexus ids.
 In the realization config files used above, we have specified an `output_root` file directory named `./output_dir/` to store these files.
 If you `cd` to `./output_dir` and issue a `ls` command, it will be significantly slower than usual to list all the file names.
 You can choose a different `output_root` file directory name than `./output_dir/` by modifying the directory name in the realization configuration file if you prefer.
-Note that you need to create the output file directory before running the executable.
+Note that you can either create the output file directory before running the executable, or `ngen` will create one for you based on the `output_root` specification.

 # Resource Usage